Welcome to the blog

 Now, both the house and garden, each requiring a serious amount of restoration work, are keeping me very busy, helped to an enormous degree by my father who lives in Rossett.
 It is often difficult to abandon the house and garden when so much remains to be done, but the area’s country walks and villages lure me away.
 From the point of view of a blogger, this whole area is full of things to talk about both right now and in the future.

 A blog is organized by date, like a diary.
-In many ways it is not an ideal format for what is essentially magazine content.
-However, under each of the page headings along the top (Walking, Heritage, Garden) you will find links to the main posts on each topic, together with a list of labels at the right of the blog, which should help you to find topics of potential interest.
+In many ways it is a far from ideal format for what is essentially magazine content.
+Some of the posts are very long, and the blog itself is difficult to navigate.
+There is a fix for the latter, however.
+Under each of the page headings along the top (Walking, Heritage, Objects of Everyday Life) you will find links to the main posts on each topic, together with a list of labels at the right of the blog, which should help you to find topics of potential interest.

 If you choose to follow the blog by clicking on the Follow by Email button just underneath the Search This Blog field (my thanks if you do) you will receive an email whenever I post anything, but nothing else.
 No spam/junk mail or other unsolicited email will be sent to you from here.

-In the photo to the left, on a superb day with my parents at the temple of Abu Simbel on the border between Egypt and Nubia, I’m the untidy one on the left.
+In the photo to the right, on a superb day with my parents at the temple of Abu Simbel on the border between Egypt and Nubia, I’m the untidy one on the left.

 If you would like to get in touch, it would be great to hear from you.
 Please use the contact form on the Contact page.
 I don’t show my email address on the site to prevent an inundation of junk mail, but the contact form simply routes any messages to my personal email address, from which I will reply.